o1.world

 A velocity is a combination of a Direction of movement with a speed (a non-negative

-indicates the amount (and direction) of movement along the x axis; dy
+dx indicates the amount (and direction) of movement along the x axis; dy is the same

 for the y axis.
 The x coordinate increases rightwards and y downwards.
 For instance,